Townsville 1770 - 1900

 1866 - 1873

 In 1866, Robert Towns, entrepreneur and businessman agreed to provide financial assistance to the new settlement.
 Although he only visited Townsville briefly, the settlement was named Townsville in his honour.
 Towns died in 1873.
 A memorial to him is located at the top of Castle Hill.

 Townsville was declared a municipality in February 1866, with John Melton Black elected first Mayor of the new municipality.
 It was also the year the first steamship arrived in the port.

 A boiling down works was established at Hermit Park, sugar plantations were established at Hyde Park and Hermit Park, and a cotton plantation was established at Railway Estate.

-The first newspaper, the Cleveland Bay Herald, was distributed on the 3rd March 1866 and in the same year, the West End Cemetery was established.
+The first newspaper, the Cleveland Bay Herald, was distributed on 3 March 1866 and in the same year, the West End Cemetery was established.
 It operated as Townsville's General Cemetery until 1902.

 By 1868, Townsville was the major port and service centre for the Cape River, Gilbert, Ravenswood, Etheridge and Charters Towers goldfields.
 The pastoral industry extended further to the west, and the sugar industry expanded in coastal towns both north and south of Townsville.
 By the end of 1867, Townsville’s population was approximately 300 people.

 In 1869, the National School opened in North Ward.
 It was located near the Leichhardt Street and Eyre Street roundabout.